 Frank L. and Lillian Pokorny Memorial Prairie

-The south half (20 acres) of the Pokorny Memorial Prairie is a rare natural and historic landmark because it exists on highly productive cropland soil, yet has never been broken for crop production purposes.
+The south half (20 acres) of the Pokorny Memorial Prairie is a rare natural and historic landmark because it exists on highly productive cropland soil yet has never been broken for crop production.
 Native prairies such as this are extremely rare in eastern Nebraska.
-The prairie contains many typical tallgrass prairie species, including big bluestem, Indiangrass, switchgrass, leadplant, prairie clover and wild rose to name but a few.
-Common wildlife at Pokorny Prairie includes grasshopper sparrows, meadowlarks, dicksissels, bobolinks, badgers, coyotes, foxes and many smaller mammals.
+The prairie contains many typical tallgrass prairie species, including big bluestem, Indian grass, switchgrass, leadplant, prairie clover and wild rose, to name but a few.
+Common wildlife at Pokorny Prairie includes grasshopper sparrows, meadowlarks, dickcissels, bobolinks, badgers, coyotes, foxes and many smaller mammals.

 Stewardship activities since 2002 have included tree and shrub cutting along the fencerows, constructing a new perimeter fence, installing a livestock well and conducting a series of prescribed burns.
 Burning, grazing and woody plant cutting will be part of the long-term management plan for this preserve to combat the accumulative negative effects on the native plant community of non-native smooth brome and tree or shrub encroachment into the grassland.